MUKESHKUMAR-JP/-Ex-6-Pseudorandom-Number-Generation/README.md

 # EX06 - PSEUDORANDOM NUMBER GENERATION

+### DATE:

 ## AIM:
-Implementation of Pseudorandom Number Generation Using Standard library
+Implementation of Pseudorandom Number Generation Using Standard library.

 ## ALGORITHM:
 1. Start the program and import the required libraries.
 2. Seed the random number generator using the current time (i.e) rand(time(0));